sdargoeuves/sdargoeuves.github.io/content/posts/2025-01-my-first-hugo-blog/index.md

 ---

 <!-- Summary displayed (max 208 characters)-->
 A bit more about the process of creating this blog, why and how, and what I've learned so far...
-Read on to find out more!
 <!--more-->

 ## Introduction